 - Feeling sad and being clinically depressed

-- Being scared occasionally and suffering panic attacks
+- Being worried occasionally and suffering panic attacks

 There is more science behind ADHD than you may know.
-ADHD symptoms can even be caused by head trauma.
 Its existence has been traced back to at least the 18th century (“Newsflash: ADHD Dates Back to 1798—At Least!).
 It is no less legitimate a neurobiological and psychological disorder than Bipolar Disorder or Schizophrenia or Autism.

 Yes, I disagree with giving stimulant medication to young children without exhausting alternative treatments first.
 But millions of children and adults suffering from ADHD have experienced dramatically changed lives thanks to these medications.

-ADHD might be over-diagnosed in some cases but it is also under-diagnosed in thousands, especially girls and adults.
+ADHD might be over-diagnosed in some cases.
+But for millions of people, ADHD remains under-diagnosed, especially girls and adults.

-People once resisted any psychological diagnoses and saw no point to them; they preferred labeling people with mental illnesses simply as crazy and weird.
+People once resisted any psychological diagnoses.
+They preferred labeling people with mental illnesses simply as crazy and weird.
 This black-and-white thinking helps no one.

 Here is the irony: I used to be anti-medication, just like this post suggests.
 Medication literally saved my life more than once when everything else failed.